gaetanfacchinetti/exo21cmFAST/README.md

 ## The physics behind exo21cmFAST

 The physics behind exotic energy injection and notations and introduced in this section.
-For more information please read the [companion paper](#credits) improving on [^5].
+For more information please read the [companion paper](#credits) improving on a previous study[^5].

 ### Energy injection and deposition